 4. Bar Brera • Brera

 Milan’s Brera district is a lovely walking neighborhood and close to many of the city’s most impressive attractions, including the Duomo, the Pinocotecadi Brera, and Sforza Castle.
 Bar Brera sits right at the front door to the district, right at the corner of Via Brera and the Pinocoteca.
 It’s utterly unpretentious, with no-nonsense service, inexpensive drinks, and a relaxed, bohemian atmosphere.
 The best part, however, is the people watching.
 A stream of art students, tourists, locals grabbing espresso, and whoever else might happen to drop by keep the vibe fun and unpredictable.
 It’s not the greatest food option in the Brera, but if you’re looking to start the night with a cheap drink and a taste of Milanese street life, this is the place to be.
-Another bonus: the tables inside are close to outlets you can use to charge a phone, and the WiFi is quite speedy.
+Another bonus: the tables inside are close to outlets you can use to charge a phone.

 Location • +39 02 877 091

 There are no shortage of bars in the Navigli area of Milan, but it’s tough to walk past Luca e Andrea without being lured in by its smiling patrons and warm burgundy walls.
 The staff is uncommonly friendly (which isn’t always the case in the Navigli bar scene), and the combination of well-balanced cocktails, indoor-outdoor seating, and food that is a cut above the usual apertivo fare makes this an approachable and fun place to settle into no matter the season.
 Bonus: unlike most bars in Milan which tend to only have four-top tables for patrons, there are actually stools at the bar here, making for a more sociable atmosphere if you’re on your own.